Vivekchauhan1299/Disney-hotstar-Clone/README.md

 # Disney-hotstar-Clone
-clone of disney-hotstar with firebase to store data
+Disney-hotstar-clone  with firebase to store data